 Ever since Darko Suvin’s Metamorphoses of Science Fiction, SF studies have been bound up with Marxist literary criticism.
 This is another of the critiques leveled against Suvin, that his definition turns SF into a kind of literature of utopian struggle.
 (Milner, 179)

 In this, I would tend to agree with Milner.
 Suvin’s definition is too narrow in precisely this sense.
-The themes and motifs of a novel can reach toward the Good (in the virtue ethics sense) without forwarding the Marxist agenda, much as Marxist might like for the two concepts to be conflated.
-My only difference with Milner on this point is that I would exclude works that are either vulgar, or which reach elevate the Bad instead of the Good.
+The themes and motifs of a novel can reach toward the Good (in the virtue ethics sense) without forwarding the Marxist agenda, although Marxists might like for the two concepts to be conflated.
+My only dispute with Milner on this point is that I would exclude works that are either vulgar or which reach elevate the Bad instead of the Good.
 Milner indicates that he would include the former (179), and I suspect that he would categorically reject the existence of the latter.